jamescarruthers/PlotteRXY/Hardware/PenLift_Options/Stepper_V1/readme.md

 ![Stepper pen lift](./photo.jpeg)

+This pen lift allows gravity and driven functions by adjusting a pulley.

 Additional components required:

 * Nema 17 stepper motor - pick the slimmest and lightest you can find